Etale cohomology of diamonds: Morphisms of perfectoid spaces

 \begin{proof} The equivalence of (i) and (ii) follows from Proposition~\ref{prop:diagimmersion}.
 Next, we check that (ii) implies (iii).
 If $|\Delta_f|$ is a closed immersion, then it is in particular quasicompact; this implies that $f$ is quasiseparated.
 Now assume that there are two dotted arrows making the diagram commute.
 These define a point of $z\in (Y\times_X Y)(K,K^+)$ such that $z|_{(K,\OO_K)}\in \Delta_f(Y)(K,\OO_K)$.
 But if $|\Delta_f|: |Y|\to |Y\times_X Y|$ is a closed immersion, then the map $z: \Spa(K,K^+)\to Y\times_X Y$ maps into $|\Delta_f|(|Y|)$ if this is true for $z|_{(K,\OO_K)}$, as $\Spa(K,\OO_K)\subset \Spa(K,K^+)$ is dense.
 As $\Delta_f$ is an immersion, this implies that $z$ maps $\Spa(K,K^+)$ into $\Delta_f(Y)$, so that the dotted arrows agree.

-Finally, (iii) implies (ii): The conditions in (iii) imply that the map $|\Delta_f|: |Y|\to |Y\times_X Y|$ is a quasicompact locally closed immersion of locally spectral spaces, which is moreover specializing.
+Finally, (iii) implies (ii): The conditions in (iii) imply that the map $|\Delta_f|: |Y|\to |Y\times_X Y|$ is a quasicompact locally closed immersion of locally spectral spaces, which is moreover specializing: Any specialization in $|Y\times_X Y|$ is witnessed by an injection $\Spa(K,K^+)\to Y\times_X Y$, and if the generic point $\Spa(K,\OO_K)$ factors over $Y$, then by (iii) the whole map factors over $Y$.
 We claim that this implies that $|\Delta_f|$ is a closed immersion.
 By quasicompactness, the image of $|\Delta_f|$ is pro-constructible, thus the closure is given by the set of specializations; but the image is already closed under specializations. \end{proof}